dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Graham Hancock_ Lost Civilization of the Ice Age & Ancient Human History _ Lex Fridman Podcast #449 - YouTube-source.md

 He- he- he- he doesn't give up.

+# Chapter 8

+And I recognize that.

+I, I was definitely up against a superior debater

+uh, in that debate.

+I'm not sure that I have those debating skills

+and I certainly-  .

+..

+didn't have them on, on that particular day.

+I also admire about Flint, uh, something else

+which is that he was willing to be there.

+Uh, most archaeologists don't want to talk to me at all.

+They want to insult me from the sidelines.

+Uh, they want to make sure that Wikipedia keeps on calling me a pseudoarchaeologist or a per- purveyor of pseudoarchaeological theories.

+They want to make sure that the hints of-.

+..

+racism are there, but they actually don't want to sit down and confront me.

+At least Flint was willing to do that

+and I'm grateful to him for that, and I- I think in- in that sense it is an important encounter between people with

+uh, let's say, an alternative view of history and those with a very much mainstream view of history that archeology gives us.

+And he's also a- a very determined character.

+He- he- he- he doesn't give up.

 So all- all of those things about him

 I- I admire and- and- and respect.